spacetelescope/jwst/docs/jwst/user_documentation/more_information.rst

 .. note::

-   This section only cover API changes that are not backward-compatible.
+   This section only covers API changes that are not backward-compatible.
    Adding a new API is usually backward compatible and thus not covered here.

 Occasionally, there is a need to modify or remove a given API